Today's Articles

 *On this date in 2010, white-American Senate Majority Leader Harry Reid apologized publicly for a racial remark he made in 2008.
 During the presidential campaign, Reid called Barack Obama a "light-skinned" African American who didn't have a "Negro dialect, unless he wanted to have one."

 The remark was revealed in the book Game Change by Mark Halperin and John Heilemann, a book about the 2008 run for the white house.
-Reid said he has already spoken directly to the President about this matter and apologized, saying:
+Reid said he had spoken directly to the President about this matter and apologized, saying:

 “I deeply regret using such a poor choice of words.
 I sincerely apologize for offending any and all Americans, especially African Americans, for my improper comments."

-Reid's remarks were made in the context of expressing his belief that the country was ready for Obama's presidency, placing Reid with then-candidate Joe Biden, who publicly said during the 2008 race that Obama was "articulate and bright and clean."
+Reid's remarks expressed his belief that the country was ready for Obama's presidency, placing Reid with then-candidate Joe Biden, who publicly said during the 2008 race that Obama was "articulate and bright and clean."

 Reference: